Author: openjargon

 Winners and losers

-Tech shares were back to black as well, as you can tell by the S&P/ASX 200 Information Technology Index (ASX: XIJ)’s 1.94% surge.
+Tech shares were on the nose, too, illustrated by the S&P/ASX 200 Information Technology Index (ASX: XIJ)’s 0.94% dive.

-Consumer discretionary shares were in demand too, evident by the S&P/ASX 200 Consumer Discretionary Index (ASX: XDJ)’s 1.27% jump.
+Consumer discretionary stocks weren’t finding buyers, as you can see by the S&P/ASX 200 Consumer Discretionary Index (ASX: XDJ)’s 0.09% slide.

 Top 10 ASX 200 shares countdown